invernizzi/luca-on-the-web/source/blog/articles/2014-11-21-codility-beta-challenge-number-of-disc-intersections.html.markdown

 tags: coding-challenge
 ---

-This [challenge](https://codility.com/programmers/challenges/beta2010) on [Codility](https://codility.com) is an interesting one: given a number of disks of various radiuses distributed over a line, can you count the total number of intersections in O(N&middot;log(N))?
+This [challenge](https://codility.com/programmers/challenges/beta2010) on [Codility](https://codility.com) is an interesting one: given a number of disks of various radii distributed over a line, can you count the total number of intersections in O(N&middot;log(N))?

 Here’s an example:

 ![disk intersection example](/img/blog/disk-intersections.png )

-To have a clear idea of how to solve this, I’ve found it effective to visualize this in slighlty different terms: if you give every disk a one inch thickness, then the number of intersections in a particular point will be equal to how thick the set of disks is (minus one).
-To avoid counting the same intersection twice, we only consider the thikness of disks of lower order (given any total ordering).
+To have a clear idea of how to solve this, I’ve found it effective to visualize this in slightly different terms: if you give every disk a one inch thickness, then the number of intersections in a particular point will be equal to how thick the set of disks is (minus one).
+To avoid counting the same intersection twice, we only consider the thickness of disks of lower order (given any total ordering).

 Here’s the example from above, in ``thickness’’ terms.
 The higher the disk, the higher its order.